MET 230 Engineering Materials and Processing. (3) F, S, SS

 Introduction to statistical quality control methods design of experiments, sampling, gage requirements, specifications, quality assurance tools emphasizing CNC-CMM programming.
 Lecture, lab.
 Prerequisite: junior standing.

 MET 416 Applied Computer-Integrated Manufacturing.
 (3) F

 Techniques and practices of computer-integrated manufacturing, with an emphasis on computer-aided design and computer-aided manufacturing.
 Prerequisite: MET 346 or instructor approval.
-General Studies: CS.
+General Studies: N3.

 MET 432 Thermodynamics II.
 (3) S

 Thermodynamics of mixtures.
 Combustion process.
 Applications of thermodynamics to power and refrigeration cycles.
 Prerequisite: ETC 340.